aspnetboilerplate/aspnetboilerplate/doc/WebSite/EventBus-Domain-Events.md

 **EntityChangedEventData&lt;TEntity&gt;**.
 A change can be insert, update or delete.

-'ing' events (ex: EntityUpdating) are triggered before saving changes.
+'ing' events (e.g. EntityUpdating) are triggered before committing a transaction.
-This way, you can rollback the [unit of work](/Pages/Documents/Unit-Of-Work) and prevent an operation by throwing exceptions. 'ed' events (ex: EntityUpdated) are triggered after saving changes, for which you cannot rollback the unit of work.
+This way, you can rollback the [unit of work](/Pages/Documents/Unit-Of-Work) and prevent an operation by throwing an exception. 'ed' events (e.g. EntityUpdated) are triggered after committing a transaction, for which you cannot rollback the unit of work.

 Entity change events are defined in the **Abp.Events.Bus.Entities**